-A mentorship is a relationship between a knowledgeable or experienced person who helps a less experienced person.
+A mentorship is a relationship between a knowledgeable or experienced person and a less experienced person, perhaps just starting out in their career.
 The mentor could be either younger or older than the person being mentored, but the mentor must have an area of expertise.
 Mentors are helpful because they have a network of business professionals and are willing to share who and what they know.
 In the tech industry, it can be helpful to have a mentor to help better yourself and to learn the right things at the right time.
 However, having one mentor isn’t a one size fits all, you can have several mentors who have expertise in different fields, this way you are learning a varied amount of information.

 When you are starting a new career there will be a lot of skills and information that you do not know.
 It is very easy to make mistakes when you are new to an industry and there’s a chance you will miss out on new opportunities, however having a mentor will help you to limit how often these things happen.
 Your mentor can help guide you through challenges that you will face and enable you to develop your career.
 You are never too old or young to have a mentor especially if you’ve just started a job in a new industry, or even if you are having trouble developing new skills to enhance your career.